joelparkerhenderson/system-quality-attributes/doc/integrity/index.md

 </span>

+**Define integrity:** <span data-chatgpt-prompt="define integrity (computers and software)">Integrity in computers and software refers to the accuracy, consistency, and reliability of data and system operations.
+It involves protecting data and systems from unauthorized modification, deletion, or corruption.
+Maintaining the integrity of computers and software ensures that they function as intended and produce dependable results.
+It is crucial in areas such as data security, financial transactions, and legal documentation, where inaccurate or unreliable information can have serious consequences.</span>

 ## See Also

 * [Wikipedia: System integrity](https://wikipedia.org/wiki/System_integrity): System integrity has the following meanings:  the system's operational and technical parameters are within the prescribed limits; the system performs in an unimpaired manner; there is complete assurance that the system is correct and reliabile.

 * [Dictionary: integrity](https://www.dictionary.com/browse/integrity): adherence to moral and ethical principles; soundness of moral character; honesty. the state of being whole, entire, or undiminished: to preserve the integrity of the empire. a sound, unimpaired, or perfect condition.

-* [OpenAI: integrity](https:://openai.com): <span data-chatgpt-prompt="define integrity (computers and software)">Integrity in computers and software refers to the accuracy, consistency, and reliability of data and system operations.
-It involves protecting data and systems from unauthorized modification, deletion, or corruption.
-Maintaining the integrity of computers and software ensures that they function as intended and produce dependable results.
-It is crucial in areas such as data security, financial transactions, and legal documentation, where inaccurate or unreliable information can have serious consequences.</span>